Skip to main content

 Skip User Reviews

-• Engaging dark fantasy story mode with well-written characters and meaningful choices.
+• Engaging, immersive, and dark fantasy story with well-written characters and impactful choices that enhance the gameplay experience.

-• Ability to export sword designs as 3D-printable STL files is a unique and praised feature.
+• Ability to export creations as 3D-printable STL files adds a unique real-world creative dimension.

 • story